 After you’ve cleaned your toddler’s teeth and gums, be sure to properly clean their toothbrush by rinsing it with tap water.
 It should be stored in an upright position in an open container so that it can air-dry, avoiding water from remaining on the brush (which may lead to bacteria growth).
 Be sure to replace your child’s toothbrush every 3 to 4 months, or when you notice that the brush’s bristles are wearing down.

 4. Encourage with Playtime

 To positively reinforce brushing their teeth, you can encourage your child by allowing them to play with their favorite toy while you brush.
 This method is better suited for babies and younger toddlers, because they may need the extra distraction to stay still while you get their teeth clean.
 We recommend the Starsmilez Kids Tooth Brushing Buddy for this because it even comes with teeth and a brush so that you can use to help show your child how to brush their own teeth.

 5. Know When To Visit the Dentist

 According to the American Academy of Pediatric Dentistry, your child should go to the dentist once they’re one year old, or within six months after their first tooth has emerged.
 Most parents don’t take their toddler to the dentist until after two years of age, but it’s important to take them at the right time to make sure everything is developing properly.
 If you’re dealing with toddler teeth grinding, we definitely recommend seeing the dentist on the best way to approach this issue.

-The Best Toothbrushes for Kids
+The Best Toothbrushes for Toddlers and Kids

 1) Baby Toddler Toothbrush